Randomly Initialized One-Layer Neural Networks Make Data Linearly Separable: Generalizations to Arbitrary Sets and Random Initialization

 Hence, after activation, for every $x_i\in X_i$

-We now proceed exactly as the proof of \thref{arb}, except since $x_i$ can be any point in cluster $X_i$, we use supremum over $X_i$ instead of just $x_i$.
+We now proceed exactly as the proof of \cref{thm:arb}, except since $x_i$ can be any point in cluster $X_i$, we use supremum over $X_i$ instead of just $x_i$.
 Then, the proof will show the clusters $X_i$ are linearly separable according to $\sigma(x_i)$, which suffices since the clusters partition $X^+\cup X^-$.
+We choose the weight vector $a\in\R^N$ by picking $a_{i}$ recursively for $i=N, N-1, \dots , 1$ as follows: